TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Password/Properties/PasswordGenerator.rst

     :Type: boolean
     :Default: :php:`false`

-    If set to :php:`true` the generated password also contains special characters (`!"#$%&\'()*+,-./:;<=>?@[\]^_`{|}~`).
+    If set to :php:`true`, the generated password also contains special characters (`!"#$%&\'()*+,-./:;<=>?@[\]^_`{|}~`).